 Broken links or error pages on your website will provide a bad user experience and will negatively affect your search engine rankings.

-Google Search Console will tell you if you have any broken links or error pages on your website that you need to fix.
+Google Search Console will tell you if your website has any broken links or error pages that you must fix.

 Is your domain a good few years old?